| Iris Awards Criteria

 We have listed the awards won by each variety in our descriptions.
 Here is an example:

-means Celebration Song was introduced by Schreiner's in 1993 for sale to the public.
-It blooms Early to Mid in the Tall Bearded bloom season and is typically 35" tall.
-It received it's Honourable Mention Award in 1995, the Award of Merit in 1997, a Wister Medal in 2000 and finally the Dykes Medal in 2003.
+Daring Deception (T. Johnson '12), M, (TB), 35" (89cm), HM '14, AM '16, JW '19, DM '21 means Daring Deception was hybridized by Tom Johnson and introduced for sale to the public in 2012.
+It blooms in the Mid (M), Tall Bearded (TB) bloom season and is typically 35 inches, (89 centimetres) tall.
+It received an Honourable Mention Award (HM) in 2014, an Award of Merit (AM) in 2016, a Wister Medal (JW) in 2019 and finally the American Dykes Medal (DM) in 2021.

 Remember the newer varieties may still achieve Dykes Medal (DM) status over the next few years.
 Try your luck in selecting the best for your garden.